seliesh20/be-coding-challenge-devbox/README.md

 ## Tasks

-- 1. Created console command 'app:log-sync <filename>'.
-It will check the file in '/var/log' folder
+- 1. Created console command `app:log-sync <filename>`.
+It will check the file in `/var/log` folder
 - 2. Created API for return the count for the endpoing '/count'
 - 3. Modified composer.json to migrate the database
+- 4. Written basic test for the tasks

 ## Setup